Statistical Population Ecology

 Migration behaviour is closely linked to dispersal and range shifts.
 Especially for populations living in a changing climate, understanding different aspects of migration can be vital for pinpointing conservation concerns.
 Changes in the timing of bird migration have recently been intensively studied and widely documented in many systems.
 However, it remains poorly understood how long-term phenological changes feed back on the species’ population dynamics.
 Further, measuring phenological change from noisy data is no trivial task, and the choice of a proper approach depends on the question studied.

 Partial migrants, i.e. species whose populations contain both resident and migratory individuals, provide a great model system for studying the reasons for migration and why sexes and age classes may show differential migration.
 They also help us understanding the flexibility in migratory behaviour and the reactions to present and future climate change.
-In his MSc thesis, Andreas Otterbeck studies several partially migratory species, aiming to explain the annual variation in the proportion of wintering individuals.

 - Using phenological functions for modelling seasonal migration